basher/Web-UI-Boilerplate/ui/README.md

 > ```

 ### Git pre-commit hooks
-Configured using `husky` and `lint-staged` to ensure no linting errors are committed to the remote codebase.
+Configured using `husky` to run `lint-staged` and `vitest` to ensure no linting or accessibility errors are committed to the remote codebase.

 > NOTE:
 > Run `npm run prepare` from `ui` directory to install husky shell script.
 Do this just ONCE after cloning the repo.